jaydsteele/chancify/README.md

 ## Descriptors

 The descriptors are really easy to build and deploy.
 Create a node file in the descriptors directory that exports a function.
-This function takes a chance object (more on this later) and returns a "template" of the resource you want to produce.
+This function gets passed a chance object (more on this later) and returns a "template" of the resource you want to produce.

 The fields of the template can be constants: